New Ts from'da Dirty Coast!

 There are 44 sites deemed by the Environmental Protection Agency to be high hazard, but Boxer said she isn't allowed to talk about them other than to senators in the states affected.

-"There is a huge muzzle on me and my staff,"
+"There is a huge muzzle on me and my staff," she said.

 "Homeland Security and the Army Corps of Engineers (our heroes) have decided in the interests of national security they can't make these sites known," she said.